medialab/xan/docs/cookbook/dataviz.md

 ## `xan view` to display tables

-[`xan view`](../cmd/view.md) is usually one of the first learned and most used commands of `xan` since it lets you take a glance at your CSV files directly in the terminal, using the very familiar tabular representation.
-You can thus forego using `LibreOffice` or (god forbids!) `Excel` and never ever have to leave the terminal again!
+[`xan view`](../cmd/view.md) is usually one of the first learned and most used commands of `xan` since it lets you take a glance at your CSV files directly in the terminal, using a very familiar tabular representation.
+You can forego using `LibreOffice` or (god forbids!) `Excel` and never ever have to leave the terminal again!

 Here is how to use it: